 Paralyzed by all of these different opinions, I decided it was time to rise above all that noise and just cook.
 Sometimes you just have to shut out the Internet and try something yourself.

-I made a turkey.
+So that’s what I did.
+And it actually worked.
+I made a turkey as simply as I could, using common ingredients.
 And it had a golden crispy skin and tender, flavorful meat.
-There was no weeping, no gnashing of teeth, and no panic attacks.
+There was no brining, no basting, and (most importantly) no panic attacks.

 Many Internet voices

 yelled at me told me I needed to buy a fresh, organic, local turkey.
 Normally I would be all for that.
 But here’s the thing.
 Some people can’t afford to buy a turkey like that, or they don’t even have access to one.
 And I believe everyone should be able to enjoy amazing turkey on Thanksgiving, whether it was butchered 2 days ago at a local farm or it was frozen and on sale at the local Save-A-Lot.

 So I started with a frozen turkey I bought on sale.
 The Internet is in agreement on one count: thawing your turkey beforehand really pays off.
 So give yourself at least three days to let the turkey thaw out in your refrigerator and your life will be much more enjoyable.

 Once your turkey is thawed, this whole process is easy-peasy.
 Start by removing any jewelry, rolling up your sleeves, and mentally preparing yourself to get all up in that bird’s business.

 I recommend prepping all your ingredients before handling the turkey.
 This helps avoid getting nasty meat hands all over your spice jars, cabinets/drawers, and refrigerator door handle.

 - To prepare your ingredients, take some butter and smash it with lemon zest and fresh herbs (or use Gourmet Garden’s herb blends in a bottle–the Italian Herb blend is great for this!).

 - Then, put your salt and pepper in bowls.